alejandrochang/StudyGuideNotes/javascript.md

 ### What is currying?
 translating a function from callable as f(a, b, c) into callable as f(a)(b)(c)
+- an object that holds a function to execute under a set condition.
+Interaction with that object either advances the object (presumably) toward its set condition, or executes the function once the set condition is reached.

 ### What extra features do you get when using lodash.curry?
 return a wrapper that allows a function to be called normally when all arguments are supplied or returns a partial otherwise